 Farhad is an information scientist and a systematic reviewer since 2004.
-He is currently working at King’s College London holding a PhD in Evidence Synthesis.
-As a methodologist, he is a co-author of searching and screening chapter in the 2nd edition of Cochrane Handbook for Systematic Reviews of Interventions and a contributor to reporitng guidelines such as PRISMA.
+He is currently working at King’s College London holding a PhD in Evidence Synthesis and is an Honorary Assistant Professor in Nottingham University.
+As a methodologist, he is a co-author of searching and screening chapter in the Cochrane Handbook for Systematic Reviews of Interventions and a contributor to reporitng guidelines such as PRISMA and PRIOR.

 He has been invited to deliver lectures on systematic reviews and recently delivered the most viewed webinar of Elsevier’s channel (Watch here).
 He was invited speaker in Search Solutions 2018 and since then he delivers tutorials for British Computer Society (the Chartered Institute for IT).
 In 2019, he was awarded by the head of Nottingham’s School of Medicine for exceptional performance in research and teaching (based on students’ feedback).
 His most recent free webinar attracted hundreds of participants from 38 countries.
 Watch the recording for free: Computer Programs for Semi-Automation of Evidence Synthesis

 Farhad has worked with 16 Cochrane Groups and contributed to over 400 Cochrane systematic reviews.
 As a result, he is also among top 10 responding volunteers in Cochrane.
 His main area of volunteering with Cochrane is data extraction from non-English studies.